 Syringomyelia is a pathologic response of the spinal cord.
-It can be primary/congenital and secondary/acquired.
-The most prevalent example of primary congenital idiopathic syringomyelia is Arnold Chiari Malformation (ACM).
+It can be primary (congenital) or secondary (acquired).
+The most common example of primary congenital idiopathic syringomyelia is Arnold-Chiari malformation (ACM).
 There are 4 types of ACM :

-ACM Type I: Syringomyelia with tonsillar herniation more than 5 mm
+- Type I: Syringomyelia with tonsillar herniation greater than 5 mm

-Secondary/acquired syringomyelia is secondary to a known primary cause.
-Thus, the different causes of secondary syringomyelia are:
+Acquired syringomyelia is secondary to a known primary cause.
+The different causes of secondary syringomyelia include:

 - Post-infective (post-tubercular, post-arachnoiditis)

-- Secondary to a tumor in the spinal cord or less likely due to intracranial tumor
+- Secondary to a tumor in the spinal cord or, sometimes, due to intracranial tumor

 - Spinal cord tethering and scarring

-- Irritation by old contrast agents like metrizamide used in myelography
+- Irritation by contrast agents such as metrizamide, which is used in myelography

 - Degenerative disc disease (rare)